poolkit/poolkit/README.md

 ## About Me

-I'm a passionate Data Scientist with a strong interest in machine learning and data analysis.
+I'm a passionate Data Scientist with a strong interest in building models for huge business impacts.
 I love football⚽, watching movies 🎬, going to gym🏋️, and a pint of beer🍺 on the weekends.
 I'm constantly exploring new technologies and learning from the incredible open-source community.

 - 🏋️ I’m currently working as a Senior Data Analyst at Tiger Analytics.
 - 🔭 My latest projects are : [Payment Anomaly Detection](https://github.com/poolkit/Payment-Fraud-Anomaly-Detection), [Hybrid Restaurant Reccomender System](https://github.com/poolkit/Hybrid-Restaurant-Recommender)